johnhunter/movie-buff/docs/further-work.md

 How the solution might be developed and alternative approaches.

+- ~Consider extracting state to a state management solution such as Redux~
 - Consider refactoring the movie API search into Redux, probably in a separate store slice.
-Thunks should be a good enough approach for data fetching.
 - Consider migrating localStorage to an API, can be handled in redux.
 - Create responsive view optimised for larger screens.
+- Consider normalising the data property keys PascalCase -> camelCase when fetched